the-fellowship-co/facade/docs/bylding_backends/working_with_blocks.md

 └── gate/
 ```

 Use `byld new [project-name]` to create a new project.
-Your project name
-should be unique across our customers.
-Running this will create your project in byld server and a new local directory `[project-name]/`.
+Your project name should be unique across our customers.
+Running this will create your project in Byld infrastructure  and a new local directory `[project-name]/`.
 Switch into the newly created directory for further development.

 ## Creating Blocks